openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md

 ## UIAbilityContext.moveAbilityToBackground<sup>12+<sup>
 moveAbilityToBackground(): Promise\<void>

 Moves this ability from the foreground to the background.
 This API uses a promise to return the result.
-It can be called only by the main thread.
+It can be called only by the main thread.<br><!--RP1-->This API applies only to devices whose **deviceTypes** is **default**.<!--RP1End-->

 **Atomic service API**: This API can be used in atomic services since API version 12.